latonis/latonis.github.io/src/posts/yara-and-me.md

 </script>

 # YARA and Me
 I've spent a fair amount of time lately developing bits and pieces of the **Mach-O** module for YARA-X, which is the next iteration of the YARA ecosystem that is likely nearing its first release in the near future.
-I began by starting to write features for YARA (the one written in C), but was advised by Victor Alvarez (the original author and continued maintainer of the YARA ecosystem) to focus on YARA-X, as YARA is nearing a change freeze of new features to focus on developing YARA-X and ensuring mirrored capabilities between YARA and YARA-X.
+I began by starting to write features for YARA (the one written in C), but was advised by Victor Alvarez (the original author and continued maintainer of the YARA ecosystem) to focus on YARA-X, as YARA is nearing a change freeze of new features to focus on developing YARA-X and ensuring mirrored capabilities between YARA and YARA-X. I'm not sure when YARA-X will have a full-fledged release, but I want to have as much Mach-O capability as possible when it comes.

 ## Additional Context